 Melides fair (feira)

-The Melides fair takes place every year on the third weekend of November.
+The Melides fair in Portugal takes place every year on the third weekend of November.
 Visitors come here in large numbers.
 Here you will find various handicrafts from the Alentejo and the Algarve, such as wicker baskets, wooden chairs or clay sculptures.
 You can also enjoy local specialities, such as dried fruits, Alentejo bread, “Alcomonias” and “Pinhão Candy” (two typical cakes), and regional wine.
 Performances and folk dances enliven this event throughout the weekend.

 Restaurants and food experiences